pattonsgirl/CEG2350/Labs/Lab04/README.md

 Create a file named `grepdata.txt` in your `Lab04` folder.
 Put the contents of [grepdata.txt](grepdata.txt) in the file.
 Use `grep` to complete the searches below.
 Only write the command that makes the required match.
 DO NOT paste the results.

-1. Print all lines that contain a phone number with an extension (the letter x or X followed by four digits).
+1. Print only lines that contain a phone number with an extension (the letter x or X followed by four digits).
    - Your answer must use the \{ and \} repetition specifier.
-2. Print all lines that begin with three digits followed by a blank.
-   - Your answer must use the \{ and \} repetition specifier.
-3. Print all lines that contain a date after the year 2000.
-4. Print all lines that contain CA in either uppercase or lowercase.
+2. Print only lines that contain CA in either uppercase or lowercase.
-5. Print all lines that contain an email address (they have an @ in them), preceded by the line number (as in which line the match occurred on).
+3. Print only lines that contain an email address.
+4. Print only lines that contain a date after the year 2000.

 - **Resources**
 - [linuxize - use grep to search patterns](https://linuxize.com/post/how-to-use-grep-command-to-search-files-in-linux/)